umarhassan-mitodl/11.384-spring-2018/content/pages/instructor-insights/_index.md

 - Students complete a mandatory self-paced online tutorial that prepares them to interact with citizens and public officials in Malaysia.
 The tutorial covers Malaysian culture, history, politics, geography, ecology, planning, and economics.
 - Students write three short response papers based on the assigned readings and are encouraged to integrate any additional readings on Malaysia beyond what is assigned.
-- Practicum students also participate in a short reflective practice workshop facilitated by the [Community Innovator’s Lab (CoLab)](https://colab.mit.edu/) in DUSP to learn about the reflective practice and journaling tools they are expected to use throughout the Practicum.
+- Practicum students also participate in a short reflective practice workshop facilitated by the {{% resource_link "7ed6dfc4-fcf4-47f1-a072-fa8b8c1c5a58" "Community Innovator’s Lab (CoLab)" %}} in DUSP to learn about the reflective practice and journaling tools they are expected to use throughout the Practicum.

 ### January: Travel to Malaysia